-6 CAN Messages
+6 CAN/CANFD Messages

-The SAINT2 supports 2 independent CAN nodes.
-CAN_1 (SAINT2 header 50h) and CAN_2 (SAINT2 header 58h) may each be independently configured to support dual wire CAN, single wire CAN, and fault tolerant CAN at a user specified baud rate.
+The SAINT supports 2 independent CAN/CANFD nodes.
+CAN_1 (SAINT header 50h) and CAN_2 (SAINT header 58h) may each be independently configured to support dual wire CAN/CANFD, single wire CAN, and fault tolerant CAN at a user specified baud rate.
+The two dual wire CAN channels share the same pins with CANFD if using the SAINT3.